meshcloud/meshcloud-docs/docs/meshstack.user-group-provisioning.md

 The implementation of meshStack's SCIM API does not support all features of SCIM.
 Here is a list of current limitations:

 - Deletion of users is not supported.
 Users can be removed as members of groups, but cannot be deleted from meshStack completely.
+- SCIM endpoints on `/ResourceTypes` and `/Schemas` are not supported
 - Filtering options to search resources are reduced:
   - For users: only simple equals filters on *one* of the following fields: `id`, `userName`, `externalId`
   - For groups: only simple equals filters on *one* of the following fields: `id`, `displayName`